 A competitive tax system is critical for investment in capital-intensive industries such as mining.
 Mining projects involve high-risk exploration outlays, large upfront capital commitments, long-life assets, sophisticated technologies and long lead times to profitability.

-Competition from other resource-rich economies to capture future opportunities in resource development is intense.
+The mining industry is highly competitive, with other resource-rich economies trying to capture future opportunities in resource development.

 Stable fuel tax arrangements are also vital to mining’s competitiveness.